when you’ll be charged for the full amount if you don’t cancel this order before then.

 Paris, France’s capital, is a major European city and a global center for art, fashion, gastronomy and culture.
 Its 19th-century cityscape is crisscrossed by wide boulevards and the River Seine.
-Paris in May is when the city bursts with new life across its parks and gardens, street markets and café terraces.
-Add a sprinkle of pretty pastel blossoms, lush green parks, a dash of romance, and fine chocolates and come on this Parisien adventure.
+Paris parks, gardens, street markets, café terraces, and fine chocolates with a dash of romance sprinkled all over it invites to come on this Divine Paris Adventure.

 Day 1